benpinter88/weathergov-python/README.md

 # weathergov-python
-Show weather forecast using weather.gov api
+Show weather forecast for a location using weather.gov api
-# Weather Forecast Applications

 ## Description
 This repository contains two very simple applications for displaying weather forecasts: a terminal app and a web app.
 Both applications fetch weather data based on geographical coordinates of a provided location name within the United States.
 (Cambridge, MA for example).